turps-pc90/pands-project/README.md

 ### Project Description:

-This project is intended to present the Fisher Iris dataset in a meaningful manner using at least a histogram, a scatterplot and a summary text file (with possibly more to be added).
+This project is intended to present the Fisher Iris dataset in a meaningful manner by utilising the Python programming language to create at least a histogram, a scatterplot and a summary text file (with possibly more to be added).
-Based on Chapter 3 (section 2) of 'Mark Fenner's Machine Learning with Python for Everyone', the dataset is named after Sir Ronald Fisher, a statistician from the mid-20th century however it was in fact Edgar Anderson that gathered the data.

-In the dataset, there are four measurements per iris - sepal length, sepal width, petal length and petal width (all in centimetres).

 #### Table of Contents